wp-plugins/woocommerce-abandoned-cart/readme.txt

 4. Lists Recovered Orders.

 == Changelog ==

+= 2.1 =
+* From this version, you can view the abandoned order details, which includes product details, billing & shipping address, under the Abandoned Orders tab.

+= 2.0.1 =
+* Applied fix for warning displayed on the abandoned orders page.

+= 2.0 =
+* The image link was coming broken while creating or editing the template if the image is present on the same server.
+This is fixed now.
+* Added translations file for Hebrew which was contributed by a user.

 = 1.9 =
 * Fixed security issues pointed out by Wordpress.org review team.